-Preface to First Edition Preface to Second Edition Chapter 1: Social Movements as Politics Chapter 2: Inventions of the Social Movements Chapter 3: Nineteenth-Century Adventures Chapter 4: Twentieth-Century Expansion and Transformation Chapter 5: Social Movements Enter the Twenty-First Century Chapter 6: Democratization and Social Movements Chapter 7: Futures of Social Movements Discussion Questions References Publications on Social Movements by Charles Tilly, 1977-2008 Index
+Preface to First Edition -- Preface to Second Edition -- 1 Social Movements as Politics -- 2 Inventions of the Social Movement -- 3 Nineteenth-Century Adventures -- 4 Twentieth-Century Expansion and Transformation -- 5 Social Movements Enter the Twenty-First Century -- 6 Democratization and Social Movements -- 7 Futures of Social Movements -- Discussion Questions -- References -- Publications on Social Movements by Charles Tilly, 1977-2008 -- Index -- About the Authors.

 Charles Tilly was Joseph L. Buttenwieser Professor of Social Science at ColumbiaUniversity, and is the author of fifty earlier books.
 He recently coauthored, withSidney Tarrow, Contentious Politics (Paradigm 2006).
 Lesley J. Wood is Assistant Professor of Sociology at York University.
 Her workon globalization and social movements has been published as book chapters andin the journals Mobilization and the Journal o f World Systems Research.
 She iscurrently working on a monograph about diffusion and direct action tactics.

 “Tilly is able to view history from an exceptional height in this short, highly readable book without losing attention to historical complexities.
 This book presents the lifelong thinking of a leading scholar and sets important research agendas for students of social movements in the twenty-first century.
 Essential for all collections.”

 “Takes its readers on a tour of modern world history to show that within less than two and a half centuries a distinct political form arrived—the social movement. … Tilly’s recognition of changing political environments for movements is a step forward to looking at how this institutionalized political form actually hinges on the state–society relationship in contemporary societies.”